International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

     The respective accreditation must have been conducted by an accreditation body, which is part of the International Accreditation Forum (IAF).
 - **Information Security Management**
     - System documentation of the information security management system (incl. network topology).
-    - A written statement on all individual aspects of physical and organizational security (incl. plan of site), defined in the criteria catalogue for Participant Certification, Member Level [ISMS_Requirements] or an equivalent, relevant standard, including information on what actions the applicant has taken to meet the individual aspects of the requirements and where the actions are documented in the ISMS documentation.
+    - A written statement on all individual aspects of physical and organizational security (incl. plan of site), defined in the criteria catalogue for Operational Environment Certification, Assurance Level 2 [ISMS_Requirements] or an equivalent, relevant standard, including information on what actions the applicant has taken to meet the individual aspects of the requirements and where the actions are documented in the ISMS documentation.
     - As an alternative for the documentation and statements regarding Information Security Management, the Certification Body recognizes an existing certification according to ISO/IEC 27001 or an equivalent, relevant standard.
     - As an alternative for the documentation and statements regarding Information Security Management, the Certification Body recognizes relevant accreditations for the Evaluation Facility as a certification body for schemes underlying the IDS certification, such as ISO/IEC 27001 or ISO/IEC 17025.
 The respective accreditation must have been conducted by an accreditation body, which is part of the International Accreditation Forum (IAF).